Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves: Linearly compact Tate spaces with countable basis

 For instance, any countable Dedekind ring $A$ which is not a field satisfies $\mathbf {Ded_3}$, since the cardinality of a complete discrete valuation ring is at least the cardinality of the continuum.

-When the Dedekind ring $A$ satisfies $\mathbf {Ded_1}$ or $\mathbf {Ded_2}$, there exists ``many elements" in $\Hom_A(A^\N, A)$ which are not continuous when $A^\N$ (resp. $A$) is equipped with its natural prodiscrete (resp. discrete) topology, or equivalently, there exists some $A$-linear map $\xi: A^\N \lra A$ which is not of the form
+When the Dedekind ring $A$ satisfies $\mathbf {Ded_1}$ or $\mathbf {Ded_2}$, there exists many ``linear forms" in $\Hom_A(A^\N, A)$ which are not continuous when $A^\N$ (resp. $A$) is equipped with its natural prodiscrete (resp. discrete) topology, or equivalently, there exists some $A$-linear map $\xi: A^\N \lra A$ which is not of the form

 for some $(\xi_n)_{n \in \N}$ in $A^{(\N)}$.

 Indeed, when $A$ is a field, any non-zero linear form on the vector space $A^\N$ that vanishes on its subspace $A^{(\N)}$ is such a map.
 When $A$ is a complete discrete valuation ring, of maximal ideal $\fm$, for any sequence $(\xi_n)_{n \in \N}$ in $A^\N \setminus A^{(\N)}$ that converges to zero in the $\fm$-adic topology, the formula (\ref{xixin}) defines an element $\xi \in \Hom_A(A^\N, A)$ of the required type.